-- Constructing a bore
+- constructing a bore;

-- Building or demolishing a bridge, culvert, or other structure in a river bed
+- building or demolishing a bridge, culvert, or other structure in a river bed;

-- Dredging, drilling, or mining
+- dredging, drilling, or mining;

-- Depositing a substance in a river bed
+- depositing a substance in a river bed;

-- Planting in a river bed
+- planting in a river bed;

-- Disturbing a river bed
+- disturbing a river bed;

-- Extracting gravel from a river bed
+- extracting gravel from a river bed;

-- Clearing vegetation
+- clearing vegetation.

-- Customer service charge
+- customer service charge

-- Compliance monitoring charge
+- compliance monitoring charge

-- State of the environment monitoring charge (gravel extraction only)
+- state of the environment monitoring charge (gravel extraction only)

-With the exception of gravel extraction, there is no state of the environment monitoring charge as Greater Wellington's SOE programme does not measure the effects of the activities listed above.
+With the exception of gravel extraction, there is no state of the environment monitoring charge as the Council's SOE programme does not measure the effects of the activities listed above.

-The compliance monitoring charge is calculated using Table 7.1 below.
-The Table describes differing monitoring requirements for consents of varying levels of complexity and effect.
+The compliance monitoring charge is calculated using Tables 7.1 below.
+The Tables describe differing monitoring requirements for consents of varying levels of complexity and effect.

-The column labelled "Reporting Time" tells how long it takes our staff to write a report for you and Greater Wellington about the compliance visit.
+The column labelled "Reporting Time" tells how long it takes our staff to write a report for you and the Council about the compliance visit.

-Time spent by Greater Wellington staff is charged at \$85 per hour.
+Time spent by Council staff is charged at \$85 per hour.
 You can estimate your likely charge by multiplying the Length of inspection and reporting time columns by \$85.

-Most permits relating to land use fall into Category 7 in this Table.
+Most permits relating to land use fall into Category 3 in this Table.
 We can advise you of the category of your consent.